pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ```

-**Warning**: Some Web Parts in the default pages (Home.aspx, etc.) may be duplicated.
+**Warning**: After the update, some Web Parts in the default pages (Home.aspx, etc.) may be duplicated.
 You will have to remove them manually after the upgrade.
 Also, the version number is persisted under the *"PnPStarterIntranetVersion"* site collection property bag key and can be reverted to 2.0.0 manually to do the upgrade again if something goes wrong.

 #### Notes about the upgrade process ####